“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 This may seem daunting to some, however when you determine what you’re passionate about, the fog will start to clear and you’ll have a better understanding of what’s needed in the market.

 For example, if you’re passionate about art or painting, and your research discovers that there is a market for specific genres of art in different markets, start writing blog posts or reviews about your favorite artworks or painters.
-Reach out to artists or galleries with your writing and propose to sell their artworks online on your own website!
+Reach out to artists or galleries with your writing and propose to promote their artworks online on your own website!

 Do not be discouraged if it seems as though there is no market for what you’re passionate about.
-It’s just a matter of thinking outside the box and coming up with ways to make your passionate more appealing to a certain market.
+It’s just a matter of thinking outside the box and coming up with ways to make your passion more appealing to a certain market.

 It’s all about perspective.